observablehq/examples/simple-notebook/README.md

 // Your notebook, compiled as an ES module. import notebook from "https://api.observablehq.com/@jashkenas/my-neat-notebook.js?v=3";

-// Load the notebook, observing its cells with a default Inspector
+// Load the notebook, observing its cells with a default Inspector that simply
-// that simply renders the value of each cell into the provided DOM node. new Runtime().module(notebook, Inspector.into(document.body));
+// renders the value of every cell into the provided DOM node. const runtime = new Runtime();
+const main = runtime.module(notebook, Inspector.into(document.body));
 ```